Recording Internet and Network Activity

 - Conduct network forensics.

-- Monitor employee internet activity; investigate insider misuse.
+- Monitor employee internet activity; investigate insider misuse; check adherence to corporate IT policies.

 - Detect data leakage.